juliendsv/gotime/README.md

 gotime
 ======

-Give hime a timestamp or nano timestamp he will give you the time in a readable format
+Give it a timestamp or a nano-timestamp it will give you the time in a readable format.

 ##Installation

-`
 	go get github.com/juliendsv/gotime
-`

 ##Usage